Skip to main content

 Cache

-Cache subsystem designed to store some values for quick access and unified interface.
-It is useful when you have some values grabbed from external api or some stuff that requires a lot of calculation and not changing from time to time.
+The cache subsystem is designed to store some values for quick access and a unified interface.
+It is useful when you have some values grabbed from an external API or some stuff that requires a lot of calculation and does not change from time to time.

-Caches have expiration time and the developer should not worry to check it.
-It value expired or not exist then callback will be executed and it return value will be used as value to store on cache
+Caches have an expiration time, and the developer should not worry about checking it.
+If a value has expired or does not exist, a callback will be executed, and its return value will be used as the value to store in the cache.

 note